Here are some answers to your most basic questions. For more information, call us at 325.665.6339, or e-mail firstname.lastname@example.org.

 Financing.
 If you need financing, talk with an experienced mortgage lender so you’re equipped to make the best decisions on how, what, and where to build.

 Decide on all the details before starting construction, and make sure the builder’s allowances have the flexibility needed.
 Builders who quote the lowest prices have unreasonably low allowances that lead to miscalculations.
 These bottom-of-the-barrel quotes often result in unseen costs and “surprises.”
 They also can indicate a builder’s lack of experience.

 Yes.
 An experienced builder will guide you through the design process and help protect your investment.

 No. Call your builder first.
-The house you want may not fit.
-The soil may be unsuitable, a water meter may not be available, or zoning and resale value for the area may be issues.
+The house you want may not fit the lot.
+The soil may be unsuitable, a water meter may not be available, or zoning and resale value for the area may cause issues.
 Ask your builder before buying a lot.

 Do your research, and narrow your search to just a few builders.
 Quality custom home builders often don’t bid their jobs against other builders.
 They make a connection with the client, discuss their fee structure, and demonstrate their competency and experience.